uit-no/hpc-doc/applications/chemistry/Gaussian/job-example.rst

 Gaussian runscript example
 --------------------------

-.. include:: job_gaussian.sh
+.. include:: gaussian-runscript.sh
    :literal:

 **NB: Note that there has been a change in how the local IB adaption wrapper has been set up.
 Read the comments in the run script example!**

-You can also download the runscript here: :download:`Gaussian run script<job_gaussian.sh>`
+You can also download the runscript here: :download:`Gaussian run script<gaussian-runscript.sh>`

 The runscript example and the input file are also on Stallo